vl4ds/Documentation/device-type-developers-guide/overview.rst

 Execution Location
 ------------------

-With the original SmartThings hub, all Device handlers execute in the SmartThings cloud.
-With the new Samsung SmartThings hub, certain Device handlers may run locally on the hub or in the SmartThings cloud.
-Execution location varies depending on a variety of factors, and is managed by the SmartThings internal team.
+With the original SmartThings Hub, all SmartApps and Device handlers execute in the SmartThings cloud.
+With the new Samsung SmartThings Hub, certain SmartApps and Device Handlers may run locally on hub or in the SmartThings cloud.
+Execution location varies depending on a variety of factors, and is currently managed by the SmartThings internal team.
+The ability for developers to publish their own code directly to their Hub for local execution is not currently available, but the goal is to support this in the future.

-As a SmartThings developer, you should write your device handlers to satisfy their specific use cases, regardless of where the handler executes.
-There is currently no way to specify or force a certain execution location.

 Rate Limiting
 -------------